Kitware/vaui/development_environment.md

 ## Server

-The following instruction is base on a clean Ubuntu 16.04.3.
+The following instructions is base on a clean Ubuntu 16.04.3.

 install mongodb https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04
 install node v8 with npm v5